swadha-p/cloud-config-server-setup/README.md

 # cloud-config-server-setup
-for implementation of cloud config server
+for implementation of cloud config server.
+ITs part of 12 Factor architecture.